Attack on Tasooki

 The attack of Tasooki was a terrorist attack against Iran.
 It took place at 21:00 on 25 Esfand 1384 (March 16, 2006) in Zabol-Zahedan road near the police station.
 The perpetrators were members of the Baloch religio-political insurgency named Jundallah (Iran).
-The attack left 22 dead and 7 captured.
+The attack left 22 dead and 7 captured. in that night the forces of jundallah and Abdolmalek rigi attacked several passing vehicles, mostly buses, in the guise of police and killed 21 Shia male passengers in front of their wives and children.

+After tying the hands and feet of women and children and leaving them in the street, the Rigi forces took a number of ordinary people and military forces as hostages.